+Assignments must be submitted through the OWL course site and will be evaluated by software designed to detect collaboration and use of other types of assistance.
 Assignments will not be returned to students and may be reviewed in the instructor's office.